ankurrrsaxenaaa/writerpad/README.md

 You need to look into the tags marked in an article.
 Tags metrics should not differentiate based on casing.
 'Java','java', 'JAVA', 'JaVA' etc, should be considered one for determining count.

+## Day 7

+### Story 15:  Favourite an article

+You have to design it yourself

+Favourite count should change

+### Story 16:  Unfavourite an article

+You have to design it yourself

+Favourite count should change